-Makiguchi's third chance for advancement came in 1910, when he had the fortune to begin mixing intimately with the members of the Kyodokai ("Group for the study of local communities") and participate in the presentation of their research and joint studies.
-As is widely known, the Kyodokai was a group of eminent personalities led by Inazo Nitobe and Kunio Yanagita, and including Baron Akamaro Tanaka, Undersecretary for Agriculture and Forestry Tadaatsu Ishiguro, doctor of science Shunsuke Kusano, doctor of agriculture Takeo Ono, doctor of agriculture Shiroshi Nasu, doctor of law Takeki Osatake, geographer Michitoshi Odauchi, scholar of folklore Taro Nakayama and Tokyo deputy mayor Tamon Maeda, who met monthly at the home of Professor Nitobe, where they would take turns to each present a comprehensive academic report.
-According to the chronology in Makiguchi Tsunesaburo, Makiguchi "became acquainted with Nitobe on the publication of Jinsei chirigaku, and was already acquainted with Yanagita in 1909 through a certain critic," but even these encounters can be counted as examples of Makiguchi's good fortune.
-The gulf in social status between the members of the Kyodokai and the "ronin" Makiguchi was enormous, and his warm acceptance into the group a manifestation of the regard held by its members for the high academic standard of Jinsei chirigaku (1903, Toyamabo).
-Makiguchi no doubt now appreciated the value of scholarship.
+Makiguchi's third chance for advancement came in 1910, when he had the fortune to begin interacting with the members of the Kyodokai (Community Studies Research Group) and participate in the presentation of their research and joint fieldwork.

+The Kyodokai was a group of impressive personalities led by educator and later League of Nations Under Secretary General Inazo Nitobe and pioneering folklorist and ethnologist Kunio Yanagita, and including Baron Akamaro Tanaka, Undersecretary for Agriculture and Forestry Tadaatsu Ishiguro, doctor of science Shunsuke Kusano, doctor of agriculture Takeo Ono, doctor of agriculture Shiroshi Nasu, doctor of law Takeki Osatake, geographer Michitoshi Odauchi, scholar of folklore Taro Nakayama and Tokyo deputy mayor Tamon Maeda, who met monthly at the home of Professor Nitobe, where they would take turns to present a content-rich academic report.
+According to the chronology in Makiguchi Tsunesaburo, Makiguchi "became acquainted with Nitobe on the publication of Jinsei chirigaku, and was already acquainted with Yanagita in 1909, introduced by a writer they knew in common."
+This alone would be considered good fortune, as the gulf in social status between the members of the Kyodokai and the masterless samurai Makiguchi was enormous, and his warm acceptance into the group was a manifestation of the regard held by its members for the high academic standard of Jinsei chirigaku.
+Makiguchi must have been struck by the way a reputation of scholarship could open doors.

-Speaking of the value of scholarship, while we may assume that the good services of Tokyo deputy mayor Tamon Maeda were instrumental in securing the position, in 1913 Makiguchi was appointed principal of Tosei Elementary School in Tokyo.
-It was perhaps a well-meaning gesture in which Maeda waited until after the publication of Kyoju no togo chushin toshiteno kyodoka kenkyu ("Folk community studies centered on integrated instruction", 1912; Ibunkan).
+Further evidence of this would have been the introduction provided by Tokyo deputy mayor Tamon Maeda which led to Makiguchi's appointment, in 1913, as principal of Tosei Elementary School in Tokyo.
+It was perhaps a well-meaning gesture that Maeda waited until after the publication of Makiguchi's Kyoju no togo chushin toshite no kyodoka kenkyu [Research into Community Studies as the Integrating Focus of School Education] (1912, Ibunkan).